-For additional information regarding GCPS' Retirement services, please visit the Retirement website.
+For additional information regarding Workers' Compensation, please contact the Risk Management office.

 POLICIES, PROCEDURES & OPERATIONS

 Gwinnett County Public Schools recognizes the importance of meeting employee needs and utilizing employee abilities.
 For effective district operations, it is necessary that sound personnel policies and practices are known and understood by all employees.
 These policies and practices ensure consistency and fairness for all employees.